7RU7H/CTFs/HackTheBox/Reddish/Reddish-Walkthrough.md

 1. I need to try switching more Web Requests
 2. TCP reply not listen back on shell...
 3. cat file transfer
+4. /dev/shm directory
+5. Manual(Heard but not tried till now) Go Programs by using ldflags and upx packing from 10Mb to 3Mb!

 ## Recon